Article 1 Scope

 1.1.
 “Transuniverse” means the Transuniverse Group, Transuniverse Forwarding and Intercargo Logistics.
 All transport agreements concluded with Transuniverse are governed by the provisions of the CMR Convention (ratified by the Law of 04/09/1962), as well as by the “General conditions of the freight forwarders of Belgium” (as published in the Annex to the Belgian Official Gazette of 24 July 1980 under number 7836), and by the General Logistics Conditions (as filed with the registry of the Chamber of Commerce and Industry of Antwerp on 27th November 2003) and by the general conditions described below.
 These general terms and conditions apply to all requests, quotations, offers, orders, purchase orders, order confirmations, agreements and other legal acts.

 1.2.
-For the purposes of these terms and conditions, “client” means all those who issue a transport order, or more generally, enter into a legal relationship with Transuniverse, on the understanding that the client, by giving the order or by entering into a legal relationship, declares himself to be authorised to do so and therefore jointly and indivisibly undertakes the obligations arising from the order.
+For the purposes of these terms and conditions, “client” means all those who issue a transport order, or more generally, enter into a legal relationship with Transuniverse, on the understanding that the client, by giving the order or by entering into a legal relationship, declares himself to be authorized to do so and therefore jointly and indivisibly undertakes the obligations arising from the order.

 Article 2 Knowledge and acceptance